-For the six years the Leif Eriksson Marathon has been held, there has never been more than 55 registered runners.
+For the eight years, the Leif Eriksson Marathon has been held, there has never been more than 55 registered runners.
 In other words, a tight crowd that takes off when the signal sounds.

-It is recommended that you are in Qassiarsuk for the briefing and communal eating already on Friday 18 August.
+It is recommended that you are in Qassiarsuk for the briefing and communal eating before the marathon.
 You will then have good time to greet the residents of the settlement who are usually quite inquisitive and love to follow the marathon.

 If you participate in the Leif Eriksson Marathon, there is the option to stay overnight in a tent next to the school which has toilets and running water available for use.
 In the settlement’s service building, there are also toilets, showers and washing machines.